 Here’s a riddle for you.

-Can you figure it out?
 If you love The Lord of the Rings this might be familiar.
 It’s from The Hobbit by JRR Tolkien during the scene where Bilbo and the creature Gollum are trying to outwit each other.
-Bilbo makes a deal in the hopes he can find a way out of the cave he’s trapped in.
-He tells Gollum that if he wins this contest of wits, then Gollum has to show him the way out.
+Bilbo makes a deal; if he wins this contest of wits, Gollum has to show him the way out.
 But if Bilbo loses, Gollum gets to eat him.
 Pretty high stakes.
 So this is one of the riddles Gollum gives to poor old Bilbo.

 Do you know the answer?
 The answer is time.
-Time is the thing that devours everything else.
+Time is the thing that devours all else.
 It’s the one thing by itself that can grind stone, slay kings, and beat a mountain down.
 Because time stops for no one.
 Time is also the one thing we can never get more of.
 No matter how much money or power or influence we have, we can never buy more time.
 It’s also the one thing we never know how much we have.
 When we’re young we think we have all the time in the world.
 We rarely think about what happens “after;” what happens when this existence ends.
-In our middle years, our lives are crammed with things that eat up our time, and again we don’t seem to have too much of it to think about the “future.”
-Only in our older years does life seem to slow down to at least ponder it.
+In our middle years, our lives are crammed with things that eat up our time – family, work, friends – and again we don’t seem to think about the “future.”
+Only in our older years does life seem to slow down enough to at least ponder it.
 But even then, do we take it seriously?

 We don’t have as much of it as we think.

 Time is the most precious commodity we have and we can easily waste it.
 Either intentionally or not, we don’t always make the best use of this incredibly limited resource.
 We choose to do one thing over another, often knowing which one would be the wiser choice, but instead choosing something more fun or more immediately rewarding.
 Like going out to dinner when you really should be working on that presentation for work.
 Or going to Disneyland with your friend Mark when you’ve got a midterm the next day – not that that ever happened.
 Sometimes it’s not even choosing one thing over another.
-Sometimes we simply procrastinate our lives away.
+Sometimes we simply procrastinate when we could be doing something productive.
 I remember one time when I was a grad student at CSULB and I asked one of my former professors if he would write a good recommendation letter for me.
-One of my mentors told me we shouldn’t ask people just if they would write a letter of recommendation, but if they would write a good one because who wants a bad letter of recommendation?
-And my professor said, “No.” I was shocked because we always had a good relationship and I did exceptionally well in his class, but he told me that he had asked me to follow up with a colleague of his and I never did.
+And he said, “No.” I was shocked because we always had a good relationship and I did exceptionally well in his class, but he told me one time he had asked me to follow up with a colleague of his and I never did.
 For that reason, he didn’t think he could in good conscience write a good letter of recommendation for me.
 And he was right.
 He did ask me to follow up, and I just put it to the side thinking I’d get to it one day, but “one day” never came.
-To be honest, even though I learned a lot in his class, that was probably the most valuable lesson he ever taught me.
-It often motivates me to do things I would otherwise be tempted to push aside.
-Most of us can think of at least one moment in our lives where we made the choice to spend our time unwisely.
+I missed a real opportunity because of that.
+And even though I learned a lot in his class, that was probably the most valuable lesson he ever taught me.
+I still think back on that day and it motivates me to do things I would otherwise be tempted to push aside.
+Most of us can think of at least one moment in our lives where we did the same thing; where we made the choice to spend our time unwisely.

-But God tells us that sometimes those decisions have huge consequences.
+God tells us sometimes those decisions have huge consequences.

-In this passage we’re about to read, we find Jesus surrounded by a HUGE crowd of people.
+In this passage, we find Jesus surrounded by a HUGE crowd of people.
 There are thousands around him and they are literally “trampling on one another.”
 Jesus is trying to teach them to focus their life not on the worries of this world, but on the God who loves them.
 But then out of nowhere, this guy yells out to Jesus.
 And that’s where we pick up the story.

 13Someone in the crowd said to him, “Teacher, tell my brother to divide the inheritance with me.”